If you have a collection account, most people’s first thought is to pay it off.

 Don’t believe debt collection agencies

-There are some techniques you can use that have be proven to work for many consumers that can remove collection accounts from your report entirely. .
+You can use some techniques that have been proven to work for many consumers that can remove collection accounts from your report entirely.

 Lies that debt collectors will tell you